 No, :10.
 I

-Iions. the following uzlmwl officers will procccd to. and iuspcct
+tions. the following named officers \vilI proceed to. and inspect

 of Minnesota.
 Minneapolis.
-Minn., May 21: Shutturk School.
+Minn., May 21: Shattuck School.

 Lima.
 In.
 Kansas Stutv